wt-cai/MHPCDG-Net/README.md

+# MHPCDG-Net

-# 🌟 Data and Code Availability Statement
+## 🌟 Data and Code Availability Statement
 ## 📁 The RGB and hyperspectral image data used in this study are openly available for research purposes.
     Data: https://pan.baidu.com/s/1PZQ6He1ddsb6uJeb6ZLurg password: msr6)
 ## 💻 The source code will be fully open-sourced following the paper's acceptance.